Scouts-Victoria-Program/RadioActiv8/README.md

 This is a Django project designed to model the RadioActiv8 activity.

+> [!NOTE]
+> A guide to deploy this application is available in [deploy.md](deploy.md) to assist with installing Docker/Docker Compose, starting RadioActiv8, and loading game data into the database.
+This guide is to assist in rapid deployment for a sandbox/isolated environment in an insecure fashion.
+It is not suitable as a production deployment without appropriate environment hardening.

 ## Getting started

 1. Clone this repo, cd into it, and copy the `.env` file: